-FAU is known for excellent and accessible undergraduate and graduate education, distinguished for the quality of its programs across multiple campuses and classified as a very high research institution.
+Florida Atlantic University is known for excellent and accessible undergraduate and graduate education, distinguished for the quality of its programs across multiple campuses and classified as a very high research institution.
 FAU is internationally recognized for its contributions to creativity and research as well as its collaborations with regional partners.

-FAU is a dynamic, national public research university with campuses and sites strategically located along more than 100 miles of coastline between America's Everglades and the Atlantic Ocean.
-The University capitalizes on its strategic location, to address some of humanity's most challenging problems, addressing issues that impact Florida, our nation and beyond.
-By blending student outreach, cutting-edge research, and partnerships with its community, Florida Atlantic embodies an innovative model where traditional equity gaps vanish and not only does everyone succeed, but scholarship and research thrive.
+Florida Atlantic is a dynamic, national public research university with campuses and sites strategically located along more than 100 miles of coastline between America's Everglades and the Atlantic Ocean.
+The University capitalizes on its strategic location to address emerging issues that impact Florida, our nation and beyond.
+Florida Atlantic leverages its strategic advantages to tackle global challenges through innovative research, community partnerships, and student outreach-and now serves as a national model for accessible, high-quality education and student success.